m24x7/Elevens/answers.md

 Buggy3)
 Possible error: testshuffle method uses .deal which returns size not a card causing both cards to be the same number.
 Buggy4)
+Possible error: .deal causes the one card deck to have zero cards thus returning null when the size is tested.